custom-components/pyscript/docs/reference.rst

 - ``event_type`` is the string event type, which will be the same as the first argument to ``@event_trigger``

-Note unlike state variables, the event data values are not forced to be strings, so typically that data has its native type.
+Note, unlike state variables, the event data values are not forced to be strings, so typically that data has its native type.

 When the ``@event_trigger`` occurs, those same variables are passed as keyword arguments to the